Get E-Book

 // '/home/user/project/node_modules/express/index.js'

-If the module cannot be located, require.resolve() throws MODULE_NOT_FOUND.
-It is not a boolean existence API, so callers use try/catch when they want to test for an optional dependency.
+If Node cannot find the module, require.resolve() throws MODULE_NOT_FOUND.
+It is not a boolean existence check, so optional dependencies usually use try/catch.

 js